mbrevda/phantomjs-test/readme.md

  * Mocha

 This project should be OS independent, but some more testing wouldn't hurt.
-The idea is to be able to install the fill testing suite with just a single command (i.e. ```npm install```).
+The idea is to be able to install the full testing suite with just a single command (i.e. ```npm install```).
 Its not dependcy-less per se, but it doesn't require upkeep of anything out of npm.
 Pull requests welcome!